p0k3ns/CC/README.md

 ![](spark_cluster_01.png)

 File 'poker_dataset.csv' contains all poker hands possible, ranked as described in 'pokerReadMe.txt'.
-I attaches sample of a dataset due to limit of 25MB of the file in a repository.
+I attach sample of a dataset due to limit of 25MB of the file in a repository.
 Analyse of given dataset shows that after drawing 2 cards from a deck of 52, we gain access to no more than 0.75% of all poker hands possible of which more than 50% are nothing more than a High Card.
 Further analyse of a dataset requires code developement but main task of using AWS Cloud to compute is considered done.